 The second way for lawyers to stay on top of the consolidation controversy is to know and prepare for their particular judge’s opinions on the matter.
 Regardless of the circumstances in multi-plaintiff litigation, attorneys should be aware of whether the judge in the lawsuit has indicated a preference regarding consolidated lawsuits.
 After researching the court’s inclinations, lawyers can prepare to meet a judge’s terms for approving multi-party cases, or, alternatively, successfully oppose consolidation.

 In every instance, litigators should consult with and utilize the testimony of experts to best ensure that arguments have a sound basis and will be as effective as possible.
-Many torts and product liability experts have vast experience with consolidated lawsuits and can speak to how specific cases should be dispensed with.
+Many torts and product liability experts have vast experience with consolidated lawsuits and can speak to how specific cases should be dispensed.
 By following judicial trends and using expert assistance, lawyers can stay ahead of the curve and increase the odds of favorable outcomes.